Paradeluxe/Praditor/README.md

 #### Threshold
 It is the most used parameter.
-"Hitting a cliff"
-I would always use this metaphor to describe Threshold, or the thresholding method
+The core idea of thresholding method is about "Hitting the cliff".
+Whenever a talker speaks, the (absolute) amplitude is going up and creates a "cliff" (in amplitude, or other features).

 ![threshold_possibly_close.png](instructions/threshold_possibly_close.png)

-Threshold has a minimum limitation at 1.00.
+**_Threshold_** has a minimum limitation at **1.00**, which is based on the mean amplitudes of background-noise reference.
+The actual background noise is not this "smoothy" but "spiky".

 ## How does Praditor's parameters work?
 ![Instruction](instruction.png "How does Praditor works?")